Nitrux/nuts/README.md

 **Rescue**: `sudo nuts rescue`
 - Restore the backup of the XFS root partition in case of an interrupted update.
    - _♦ Information: This operation is a special handling of an unforeseen event.
 If rsync were to be interrupted, the root would be inconsistent.
-That means the root is unusable, i.e., the user can't access the GUI or, worse, a TTY, so the user can't restore the SquashFS..
+That means the root is unusable, i.e., the user can't access the GUI or, worse, a TTY, so the user can't restore the SquashFS.
 This operation will allow the user to restore the root partition from a Live session._

 ### Configuration: